Second order interference of chaotic light reflected from random medium: Introduction

 It was theoretically proposed \cite{bib:been, bib:Lahini, bib:Lodahl1,bib:ott, bib:Cande} that the entanglement of light, i.e. the quantum nature of light, can be probed in the multi-photon scattering experiments \cite{bib:Lodahl2,bib:peeters, bib:Pires}.

-Of basic interest is a question of optical noise propagation in random medium \cite{bib:smolka}, and photon counting statistics of multiple scattered light \cite{bib:balog}.
+Also of basic interest are questions of optical noise propagation in random medium \cite{bib:smolka}, and photon counting statistics of multiple scattered light \cite{bib:balog}.

-Interestingly, the reflection of light from multiple scattering medium on average is an angle independent and has a weak localization peak due to the constructive interference of light in the backscattering direction.
-It is a precursor manifestation of Anderson localization

-Pioneering work on weak localization of photon noise have been reported recently \cite{bib:scalia}.
-It was found weak localization narrow peak in backscattering of photon noise.
-We note, however, that the experiment was limited by a large light coherence length
+The reflection of light from multiple scattering medium on average is an angle independent and has a weak localization peak due to the constructive interference in the backscattering direction.
+It is a precursor manifestation of Anderson localization.
+Pioneering work on weak localization of photon noise have been reported in \cite{bib:scalia}.
+We note, that the experiment was limited by a large light coherence length.

 In this paper we consider a situation of arbitrary relation between the coherence length and system size.
 We find that when the coherence length is smaller than the system size, probability of two photon absorption develops a peak at reflection angle equal to incidence angle.
-Together with the standard backscattering peak resulting from the weak localization of light, the obtained peak constitutes a new characteristic of a light scattering from random medium
+The obtained peak constitutes a new characteristic of a light scattering from random medium.